 Wilma Derksen's family was devastated by the disappearance of her daughter in Winnipeg, late November, 1984.
 Two months later she was found bound hand and foot frozen to death in an abandoned shack.
 She ultimately wrote of her experiences in Have You Seen Candace?
 The subtitle is: A true story of faith and forgiveness (1991).
 At one point she tells of having tea with a close friend not long after the funeral service.
-Her friend asked her in the secure intimacy of that encounter,

-What would be justice for you?
+Her friend asked her in the secure intimacy of that encounter, "What would be justice for you?"
 She found that her mind's camera began to imagine no less than ten child murderers lined up for execution.
 And she would pull the trigger, one by one.
 As she did, and watched each drop lifeless to the ground with their hoods falling loose, she looked up and suddenly saw ten families like hers weeping unbearably from their loss.

-"But that doesn't satisfy", she heard herself saying, "I think our choice to forgive is the right one.
+"But that doesn't satisfy," she heard herself saying, "I think our choice to forgive is the right one.
 (Derksen, 1991, pp. 224ff)."
 She adds: "By forgiving we can transcend the hurt and choose to be loving again (p.
-227).
+227)."

 That conversation and the experience of meeting another murdered daughter's father who was wallowing in self-destructive revenge convinced her of the rightness of this other way: forgiveness.
 But she is quick to point out that it too easily is the "F" word, and has written even about the fifteen elements of healing needed for a victim in conjunction with forgiveness, which she calls "letting go" (1994, pp. 9 & 10).
-She has also presented on this theme to numerous groups across Canada, and was co-founder of "Family Survivors of Homicide" a Winnipeg-based victims self-help group.
-In her and her family's case, since the murderer was never found, she has had to practice quite literally a policy of forgiving "seventy times seven"31.

-She is now poised to engage nationally through our agency the issue of victims' concerns from the perspective of forgiveness, reconciliation, and healing - "restorative justice".
+She has also presented on this theme to numerous groups across Canada, and was co-founder of "Family Survivors of Homicide" a he is now poised to engage nationally through our agency the issue of victims' concerns from the perspective of forgiveness, reconciliation, and healing - "restorative justice".
 Her intention is to offer this in the face of victims' voices calling for greater punishments, including capital punishment, in response to the terrible trauma they have experienced.
 She has internalized the life craft of forgiveness, and is working with other victims to help them pursue this way of freedom.